 6. Remove all flammable objects from around your furnace

 Your furnace is usually located in a separate area of your home – the basement, a crawl space, a storage room.
 However, your furnace isn’t designed to operate with storage containers built around it.
-Anything flammable – clothes, paint, aerosols, gasoline, boxes and other household items should never be placed in the general vicinity of your furnace or water heater.
+Anything flammable – clothes, paint, aerosols, gasoline, boxes and other household items should never be placed in the general vicinity of your furnace.

 7. Clean your heating systems vents and ductwork

 As with all systems, your entire heating and cooling system needs to be cleaned and regularly maintained to ensure it’s in good operating condition.
 Take a quick walk around at the start of each season.
 Are all vents accessible?
 Are floor registers free of debris, pet hair, dust and scraps of paper?
 Anything inside the vents can move down into the ductwork and reduce efficiency.
 Remove floor registers and use a vacuum to clean up any messes that occur near them.
 You can also consider having your ductwork cleaned, especially if you have made significant renovations to your home, or it’s been several years since they were cleaned.

 Maintaining your furnace doesn’t take too much time or effort to keep it in perfect working condition.
 A little common sense and a small amount of TLC each year can keep a lot of the issues at bay.
 If you have a question, we are here to help.
 Just give us a call.